 Getting the other parent to pay the child support they owe you can be hard, but hiring a child support lawyer can help you figure out what your options are and choose what to do.
 It's very common for many people to refuse to pay child support.
 Hiring a lawyer experienced in child support issues will help you navigate the legal system, and if possible, get you the money that you're owed so that you can properly provide for your child.

-Avvo has over 5,621 in-depth profiles on attorneys specializing in Child Support matters.
+Avvo has over 6,683 in-depth profiles on attorneys who handle Child Support matters.
 We highlight the most important factors so you can select the right attorney for your needs.

 Client Rating | Avvo helps you choose the right lawyer by providing reviews of attorneys written by actual clients, helping you make the most informed choices for your future legal decisions.